In this article you will learn:

 Arriving at your “carb number” or percentage of carbohydrates per day out of your diet is something that I will encourage you to do after you have done the following:

-— Come to terms with your protein intake using the previous chapters
+— Come to terms with your protein intake using a 1g per KG formula

-— Come to terms with your fat intake in the next chapters
+— Come to terms with your fat intake based on your goals

 — Eliminated the sources of refined sugar from your current diet

 Getting rid of the junky sources of carbs will help reduce how many grams you actually eat per day because you will only be eating what you actually need.
 Nobody needs a giant cup of milk and sugar, so considering these kinds of foods as part of your total is erroneous.
 Of course, always give yourself permission to slide a little per the 80/20 rule (as long as you're following your principles 80% of the time), but how many carbs you actually “need” is a different story.
 Keep in mind also that eating enough protein and fat will deflate your total as well since you will be more satiated, snack less often, have less cravings and still have plenty of energy.